2018 Liberal Party of Australia leadership spills: Subsequent leadership spill rule changes

 On the evening of 3 December 2018, Scott Morrison introduced a new threshold to trigger a Liberal leadership change in government, requiring two-thirds of the party room vote to trigger a spill motion.
 The change was introduced at an hour long evening special caucus meeting.
 Morrison said the changes, which were drafted with feedback from former prime ministers John Howard and Tony Abbott, would only apply to leaders who lead the party to victory at a federal election.

 Re-evaluation

 After the 2025 Australian federal election, the defeated federal Liberal Party sought a new parliamentary leader after Peter Dutton, who became opposition leader after the 2022 Australian federal election, lost his seat of Dickson.
-During this time re-elected MP for Curtin Kate Chaney said of the 2018 Liberal Party leadership spill and election: "I certainly think that when the Liberal Party knocked back Julie Bishop and chose Scott Morrison instead, it was a sliding-doors moment for the Australian Liberal Party", "a lot of women looked at that point and thought, 'this does not look like a party that represents me'".
+During this time re-elected MP for Curtin Kate Chaney said of the 2018 Liberal Party leadership spill and election: "I certainly think that when the Liberal Party knocked back [former Curtin MP] Julie Bishop and chose Scott Morrison instead, it was a sliding-doors moment for the Australian Liberal Party", "a lot of women looked at that point and thought, 'this does not look like a party that represents me'".